Falling in love with someone else

 Help, I’m falling in love with someone else

 Sometimes in life we’re presented with situations that we wouldn’t have predicted in a million years.
 We’re in love and happy, our relationship is moving along as smoothly as it ever has and then wham, out of nowhere a curve ball lands square in our laps.
-It can happen when we first fall in love with our partners and also, confusingly, when a new person shows up on the scene.
+It can happen when we first fall in love with our partners and also, confusingly, when a new person shows up on the scene even if she or he might be hiding the feelings for you.

 You may be completely committed to your spouse and have put a lot of time and effort into maintaining the life you’ve built together, so how is it that another person has slowly started to take up space in your heart?
 How is it even, that it’s hit you like a bolt of lightening?
 Whatever your personal scenario, it’s extremely important to stay calm in the midst of all the emotions that will surely flood your system.